Dai Price Tops $1.00 on Major Exchanges (DAI)

 Buying and Selling Dai

-It is usually not currently possible to purchase alternative cryptocurrencies such as Dai directly using US dollars.
-Investors seeking to trade Dai should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dai using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to trade Dai should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Dai using one of the exchanges listed above.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.